tomisinse/projectilemotiomsim/README.md

-This is an unfinished projecyt for a projectile motion simulator
+This is an unfinished project for a projectile motion simulator